Zoadian/nitro/README.md

 ## Usage

-nitro is a combination of of the concepts of entities, components and systems.
-Systems encapsulate the execution logic and while they are intended to define the flow of the program, they are optional.
+ECS is a combination of of the concepts of entities, components and systems.
+Systems encapsulate the execution logic and while they are intended to define the flow of the program, in nitro they are optional.
 In addition to these basic components nitro.gen contains helpers that aim to automate specific parts of the implementation.

 ### Entities/Components